zcash/halo2/book/src/design/keys.md

 Orchard keys and payment addresses are structurally similar to Sapling.
 The main change is that Orchard keys use the Pallas curve instead of Jubjub, in order to enable the future use of the Pallas-Vesta curve cycle in the Orchard protocol.
+(We already use Vesta as the curve on which Halo 2 proofs are computed, but this doesn't yet require a cycle.)

-This involves corresponding changes to the key derivation process (such as using Sinsemilla for Pallas-efficient commitments).
+Using the Pallas curve and making the most efficient use of the Halo 2 proof system involves corresponding changes to the key derivation process, such as using Sinsemilla for Pallas-efficient commitments.
+We also take the opportunity to remove all uses of expensive general-purpose hashes (such as BLAKE2s) from the circuit.

-We also make several structural changes, building on the lessons learned from Sapling:
+We make several structural changes, building on the lessons learned from Sapling:

 - The nullifier private key $\mathsf{nsk}$ is removed.
 Its purpose in Sapling was as defense-in-depth, in case RedDSA was found to have weaknesses; an adversary who could